This heirloom recipe of a delicious, sweet-savory gingerbread sauce is what we have been eating on every Christmas Eve that I can remember.

 I have adapted ingredients for this gingerbread sauce for American cooks.

 The main ingredient is a sweet, non-alcoholic beer, called malt beer or Malzbier in German.
 Some of the brandnames are “Kraftmalz” or “Vitamalz”.
 I have been able to get it from certain distributors.
-If you cannot find it here, you can use a dark stout beer such as Guiness.
+If you cannot find it here, you can use a dark stout beer such as Guinness.

 Another essential ingredient is gingerbread.
 Not the flatter cakes but something that looks more like a loaf.
 I have also been able to buy this locally (you might be able to find it here or here).
 Once I’ll have a recipe for it, I will update this post!